-Non-current prepayments consist of deposits for purchase of fixed assets and advanced payments for concession and rights for advertising and media programme placement on transit vehicles and transit network furniture for periods from 2002 to 2012.
+Non-current prepayments consist of deposits for purchase of fixed assets and advanced payments for concession and rights for advertising and media programme placement on transit vehicles and transit network furniture.
 The amounts are neither past due nor impaired.

 19 INTEREST IN SUBSIDIARIES